lokikl/shellbridge/README.md

 Updates
 -------

+#### 0.1.13

+* added syntax highlight to ended commands
+* revamped the end-to-end architecture

 #### 0.1.12

 * supported filtering output by `alt f`

 #### 0.1.10

-* identified lines indended as subcmd, no need to be indented with exactly 2 spaces
+* identified lines indented as sub-command, no need to be indented with exactly 2 spaces
 * updated default key mappings:
   1. alt n to start/execute
   2. alt s to sort